joansalasoler/gscrib/README.md

   operations.
 - **Transformation Utilities**: Apply rotations, scaling, reflections, and more.
+- **Height Compensation**: Automatically adjust Z coordinates or tool parameters using heightmaps for uneven surfaces.
 - **Customizable Hooks**: Add custom logic to modify parameters dynamically.
 - **Live Sensor Data**: Read temperatures, positions, and more from connected devices.